Query a subgraph

 use crate::structs::*;

-function.
-Copy the following contents to your file, replacing the existing main
+Now that we’ve imported the necessary modules, let’s move onto the main function.
+Copy the following contents to your file, replacing the existing main function.
+Make sure to save your changes.

 #[tokio::main]